 Sometimes removing the power supply can fix the last USB device you connected malfunctioned error.
 Here are detailed steps.

 Step 1.
 Remove your Power Supply plug from your computer.
+Then wait for a few minutes to clear the temporary glitches and reconnect the power cable.

 Step 2.
-Then restart your PC.
+Then power on your PC to restart it.

 Step 3.
 Connect the USB device to your PC via any USB ports on your PC.